leeto221/UIQA/README.md

 2. Prepare your own dataset and run `train.py`.

 To reproduce the entire training process:
-1. Collect sufficient real-world images.
+1. Collect sufficient real-world images from [SyreaNet](https://github.com/RockWenJJ/SyreaNet), or prepare them yourself.
 2. Run `data.py` for data synthesis.
 3. Use the synthesized dataset to pretrain the model via `pretrain.py`.
 4. Run `train.py`.